ibm-cloud-docs/account/billing-overview.md

 {: #video-transcript-billing-usage}
 {: notoc}

 {{site.data.keyword.cloud_notm}} offers multiple billing options so you can tailor how you pay based on your resource usage and your organization's procurement practices.
 You get the most flexibility with a Pay-As-You-Go account.
 You pay only for the billable services that you use each month, with no long-term contracts or commitments.
-If you know you have a significant amount of usage, you can purchase a subscription to get a discount.
-With a subscription, you commit to a certain amount of usage over a period of time.
+If you know that you have a significant amount of usage, you can purchase a subscription to get a discount.
+With a subscription, you commit to a certain amount of usage over a period.
 The higher the subscription amount, the better the discount.
 You can choose to pay upfront or be billed monthly, quarterly, or annually.

 As an account owner, you have full access to monitoring resource usage, viewing invoices, and managing payments in the console.
 However, if you want to delegate billing tasks to another user, you can assign a user an Identity and Access Management (IAM) policy with the Administrator role on the Billing account management service.